T is for telephone....

 The mobile phone as a trigger for bombs?
 Yes it's been done before and I have tried it too.
 I connected a small

-relay instead of the vibrate motor. and simply connected this to a safety/isolator switch and an electric-match
+relay instead of the vibrate motor. and simply connected this to a safety/isolator switch and a mini-detonator

-I could then call the mobile from anywhere and cause an explosion.
+I could then call the mobile from anywhere in the world and cause an explosion.

 My prediction for the future?
 Voice encryption devices built into your hands-free-kits.
 After all, you